equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 # The repository

-Unlike a regular Radix application deploy-only you can choose to have:
+Unlike a regular Radix application deploy-only you have two options for how to structure your repositories.
+You can choose to have:

-- Github repository act as a pure configuration repository.
+- The Github repository act as a pure configuration repository.
 That is, source code for the different components resides in other repositories
 - Source code resides alongside the `radixconfig.yaml`

 The following documentation will use the second option.
 The example repository can be found [here](https://github.com/equinor/radix-example-arm-template)